apache/apisix/doc/admin-api.md

 {
     "id": "1",                  # id, unnecessary.
     "uri": "/release/a",        # uri
-    "uris": ["/a","/b"],        # A set of uri, uri and uris need only have a non-empty one.
+    "uris": ["/a","/b"],        # A set of uri, URL and uris need only have a non-empty one.
     "methods": ["GET","POST"],  # Can fill multiple methods "host": "aa.com",           # host
     "hosts": ["a.com","b.com"], # A set of host.
 Host and hosts only need to be non-empty one.